Tennis Clubs & Events in Ann Arbor, MI

 High School Tennis Programs in Ann Arbor & Washtenaw County

 High school tennis in Washtenaw County is governed by the Michigan High School Athletic Association (MHSAA).
 Ann Arbor and most Washtenaw County public schools compete in the MHSAA Southeastern Conference (SEC), organized into two enrollment-based divisions: SEC Red (larger schools) and SEC White (smaller schools).
-In Michigan, MHSAA boys tennis is a fall sport and girls tennis is a spring sport, with individual and team state championships held annually.
+In Michigan's Lower Peninsula, MHSAA boys tennis is a fall sport (practice begins in August, state finals in October) and girls tennis is a spring sport (practice begins in March, state finals in late May/early June).
+Division classifications (D1-D4) are set by the MHSAA and may change year to year based on enrollment.
 The Ann Arbor area has a long tradition of producing MHSAA state-caliber tennis players, fueled by the city's high level of community participation and proximity to U-M's elite program.
-Division classifications (D1-D4) are set by the MHSAA and may change year to year based on enrollment.

 • Ann Arbor Pioneer Pioneers (Ann Arbor) -- MHSAA, SEC Red -- Ann Arbor's flagship high school tennis program with one of the strongest competitive traditions in the SEC; perennial state contender with deep ties to the city's private club and university tennis community.